FREE CONSULTATIONS 24/7

 Manslaughter Defense Lawyer Serving Clients in Silver Spring, MD

 Manslaughter is one of the most serious violent crimes a person can be charged with.
+There are two types of manslaughter charges in Maryland—voluntary and involuntary.
 Both charges involve the unlawful killing of another person.
-There are two types of manslaughter charges in Maryland - voluntary and involuntary.
-Voluntary manslaughter is largely the same as a murder charge, but occurs without malice or forethought - meaning you did not plan to kill the other person and were provoked or in the midst of a physical struggle.
-Involuntary manslaughter means that you did not intend to kill the other person at all, but were negligent or reckless in causing his death, or you were committing a crime that led to his death.
+Voluntary manslaughter is largely the same as a murder charge, but it occurs without malice or forethought—meaning you did not plan to kill the other person and were provoked or were in the midst of a physical struggle.
+Involuntary manslaughter means that you did not intend to kill the other person at all, but were negligent or reckless in causing their death, or you were committing a crime that led to their death.

 The Law Offices of Gerstenfield & Demirji, PC. is highly experienced in representing people who are facing manslaughter charges in Maryland.
 Our dedicated team of Frederick, MD manslaughter defense attorneys will do all we can to provide you with the best defense possible.
 We will carefully analyze the facts and circumstances surrounding your case to identify the best defense strategy for you.